liquidvotingio/api/README.md

 Once you're up and running, you can use [Absinthe](https://absinthe-graphql.org/)'s handy query runner GUI by opening [http://localhost:4000/graphiql](http://localhost:4000/graphiql).

-Start by creating some participants, a proposal, a vote and a delegation using [GraphQL mutations](https://graphql.org/learn/queries/#mutations)
+Start by creating some participants, a vote and a delegation using [GraphQL mutations](https://graphql.org/learn/queries/#mutations)

 ```
 mutation {